-The Camden, S.C. native officially joined the Carolina coaching staff on January 3, 2010.
-In addition to his duties with the offensive line, he served as the running game coordinator in 2010 and `11 and was given the title of co-offensive coordinator in 2012.
+The Camden, S.C. native originally joined the football staff on January 3, 2010.
+In addition to his duties with the offensive line, he served as the running game coordinator in 2010 and ‘11 and was given the title of co-offensive coordinator in 2012.
 When Coach Spurrier stepped down midway through the 2015 campaign, Elliott was named the interim head coach and posted a 1-5 ledger.

 The Gamecock offense has thrived in most years since Elliott joined the staff.
 The 2014 unit scored nearly 33 points per game while racking up over 440 yards of offense per contest.
 Senior offensive guard A.J.
 Cann garnered both All-SEC and All-America accolades in the process.

 The Gamecocks turned in the school’s best offensive season statistically in 2013, averaging 34.1 points while rolling up a school-record 452.3 yards per game.
 Carolina used a balanced attack, averaging 198.5 yards on the ground and 253.8 through the air.
 Elliott was blessed with a veteran offensive line in future NFL players Corey Robinson, A.J.
 Cann, Ronald Patrick and Brandon Shell, all of whom were starters for at least a second-straight season.
 Mike Davis rushed for 1,183 yards, the fourth-highest single-season total in school history.
 In 2012, the Gamecocks finished fifth in the SEC in scoring, averaging 31.5 points per game, while churning out 377 yards of offense per contest, using a balanced attack of rushing (139 ypg) and passing (238 ypg).
 Senior center T.J.
 Johnson garnered second-team All-SEC accolades, while tackle Brandon Shell was recognized on the All-Freshman squad.